Skip to main content

 Gen Meredith

-Director, Associate Professor
+Director of CHIC, Associate Professor

 Dr. Meredith, a former front-line public health worker, is a renowned community-engaged applied researcher in public health workforce development and strengthening health systems.
 Dr. Meredith uses action learning and implementation science (IS) methods to drive collaborative exploratory and evaluative research projects and integrates best-practice adult learning approaches to build collective capacities to sustain impact-focused systems change.
 Dr. Meredith is actively leading paraprofessional workforce development IS projects and evaluations with Cooperative Extension offices (nationally, locally), the Public Health AmeriCorps program (nationally, locally), and the New York State public health workforce (state and county levels).
 Projects support staff involved in myriad public health initiatives, including WIC, EFNEP, SNAP-ed, and PRx.
 Over the last 3 years, Dr. Meredith has helped co-design seven paraprofessional workforce development and evaluation initiatives, reaching over 2,000 workers in more than 500 organizations and 36 states.
 This work has resulted in capacity-enhancing models, training curricula, tabletop exercises, evaluation tools, online courses, and an accessible certificate program.
 Dr. Meredith has a record of success conducting mixed-methods exploratory research in partnership with national organizations.